basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-With-AAE.md

 * Riak Enterprise MDC Replication Version 3 enabled on source and sink clusters.
 * Both source and sink clusters must be of the *same ring size*.
 * AAE must be enabled on both source and sink clusters.
-* `fullsync_strategy keylist` must be set to `aae` on both source and sink clusters.
+* `fullsync_strategy` in the `riak_repl` section of the app.config must be set to `aae` on both source and sink clusters.
 * AAE trees must have been built on both source and sink clusters.
+In the event an AAE tree is not built on both the source and sink, fullsync will default to the `keylisting` fullsync strategy for that partition.

 ## Configuration